 Pak said Ramo’s mother died in 1999, but her death was not reported to Social Security.
 Her retirement benefits kept coming, he said.

-Social Security employees tried to confirm that the woman was alive three times, in 2013, 2014 and 2018, according to Pak.
+Social Security employees tried to confirm that the woman was alive multiple times, in 2013, 2014 and 2018, according to Pak.
 Each time Ramo insisted that her mother was still alive, he said.

 Ramo claimed a Georgia death certificate in her mother’s name was a mistake and impersonated her mother on the telephone on two separate occasions, Pak said.